The state of air cargo and global trade

 With our comprehensive, reliable and up-to-date demand and supply databases, Seabury Consulting, now part of Accenture's travel industry practice, is able to provide insights and data on air, express and ocean freight demand and capacity on a global basis.

-Global air cargo capacity declined 28% last week compared to last year
+Global air cargo capacity declined 17% in the last two weeks compared to last year